Aidurber/react-picky/README.md

 * `labelKey` - Used to get the label if item is an object
 * `valueKey` - Used to get the value if item is an object, good for keys.
 * `selectValue` - function(item) - Selects the item on click
+* `multiple` - boolean - Indicates if is a multiselect.

 **Note**